mauge123/mechanical-blender/README.md

 commitment in blender official trunk could be done easily if the community and the Blender foundation consider it as convenient.

-We a wont a professional software to be used for companies and individuals that
+We wont a professional software to be used for companies and individuals that

 * Want to be free and no to be imposed the OS, and upgrades (soft, and hardware)
 * Don't want to be married with a company and a software.